 As parents are the primary teachers, sound discipline at home contributes directly towards discipline at school.
 Parents should therefore be encouraged to deal with aspects of discipline at home.
 In this regard schools should consider establishing programmes where parents are encouraged and workshopped regarding discipline at home.
 These could be facilitated by school managers (Dzivhani, 2000:66).
 Therefore, discipline as a result of education can lead to increased wellbeing and resilience (Blandford, 2003).

 Parenting is the task of raising children and providing them with the necessary material and emotional care to further their physical, emotional, cognitive, and social development.
-The goal of effective discipline is to foster acceptable and appropriate behaviour in the child and to raise emotionally mature adults.
+The goal of effective discipline is to creates acceptable and appropriate behaviour in the child and to raise emotionally mature adults.

 Parental disagreements about child-rearing techniques, as well as cultural differences between parents, often result in inconsistent disciplining methods (Effective discipline for children, 2004).
-Teachers must be mindful of the latter as it has a domino-effect in the classroom and hence it is vital that parents and teachers work together to ensure consistency between home and school.
+Teachers must be mindful of the latter as it has a domino-effect in the classroom and hence parents and teachers work together to ensure consistency between home and school.
 It is key that as classroom managers, teachers remain steadfast to the established classroom management procedures and apply them consistently.

 The statement by Doyle (1986 in Postholm 2013:389), states that the aims of classroom management: